jose-techcode/SysAdmin-Tool/README.md

 Luasys tool .deb package.

-To install, download the .deb file and run:
+To install, download the .deb file, set the directory where the .deb package is and run:

-- sudo dpkg -i luasys_1.0.3.deb
+- sudo dpkg -i luasys_1.0.4.deb

 Then, run: